Part A: Course Overview

 On successful completion of this course, you will be able to:

-1. Understand the basic scientific laws that underpin engineering fundamentals.
+1. Explain fundamental scientific laws and principles that underpin engineering applications.

 This course contributes to the following Program Learning Outcomes (PLOs) for BH126 Bachelor of Engineering (Honours) and Bachelor of Engineering plans ending in P23 and specialising in: Advanced Manufacturing & Mechatronic; Biomedical; Mechanical; Electronic and Computer Systems; Electrical; Sustainable Systems; Civil & Infrastructure; Aerospace; Chemical; and Environmental Engineering and associated double degrees: